polterguy/phosphorusfive/core/p5.webapp/modules/desktop/help-files/Hyperlambda/02 - An Ajax primer.md

 ## Chapter 1, An Ajax primer

+**Notice**, if you find this chapter boring, feel free to skip over it, and jump to the next chapter, and come back to study this chapter in more details later.
+This chapter will give you an overview of Ajax, related technologies, and how these are consumed in Phosphorus Five - But reading it is not necessary to start using Phosphorus Five or Hyperlambda.

+### About Ajax

 Ajax is a technology for incrementally applying changes to an HTML page.
 It is an acronym, although still commonly referred to, and written like the header of this chapter writes it.
 It means _“Asynchronous JavaScript and XML”_, and its name is actually highly misleading, since it rarely have anything to do with XML.
 Today, most implementations will use JSON instead of XML, so